-About Gabe RudyMeet Gabe Rudy, GHI’s Vice President of Product Development and team member since 2002.
+About Gabe RudyMeet Gabe Rudy, GHI’s Vice President of Product and Engineering and team member since 2002.
 Gabe thrives in the dynamic and fast-changing field of bioinformatics and genetic analysis.
 Leading a killer team of Computer Scientists and Statisticians in building powerful products and providing world-class support, Gabe puts his passion into enabling Golden Helix’s customers to accelerate their research.
 When not reading or blogging, Gabe enjoys the outdoor Montana lifestyle.
 But most importantly, Gabe truly loves spending time with his sons, daughter, and wife.
 Follow Gabe on Twitter @gabeinformatics.

 Recent on Our 2 SNPs...®